manjillama/portfolio/src/blogs/solid-design-principles.md

 }
 ```

-Essentially, the example above is a violation of the SRP because the Journal class has taken on addition concerns.
+Essentially, the example above is a violation of the Single Responsibility Principle (SRP) because the Journal class has taken on addition concerns.
 We're not only adding and removing the entries from the Journal but also handling the persistence (saving and loading the file from storage system).
 Persistence here, is a separate concern.
 Now what we can do is move the persistence concern to a whole new class in order to adhere to the SRP.

 ```java